wrap-org/evergreen/Migration.md

   - `type` has been replaced with `variant`
   - type `positive` has been replaced with `primary`
   - `block` has been replaced with `width`, which is likely to be `full-width` or `full-width-mobile`
+- `Collapse` has been replaced with  `evg-collapse`
+  - Any button can be used to control the collapse element rather than it being dicated by the collapse element.